acheroncrypto/native-to-anchor/client/packages/README.md

   .rpc();
 ```

-You can see many more examples in the [tests](https://github.com/acheroncrypto/native-to-anchor/tree/master/tests) directory.
+You can see more examples in the [tests](https://github.com/acheroncrypto/native-to-anchor/tree/master/client/tests) directory.